 To apply redaction in PDFelement, first click on the Protect icon, then Redact.
 Simply select the text or images you want to hide, then click Apply Redaction.

 My personal take: Redaction is important for keeping private or sensitive information safe.
 PDFelement accomplishes the job quickly, simply and securely.
 The ability to search for text to redact is very convenient.

 4. Create PDF Forms

 PDF forms are a common way of conducting business.
 PDFelement Professional makes them easy to create.

-Creating PDF forms can be technical, challenging, and time consuming.
+My personal take: Creating PDF forms can be technical, challenging, and time-consuming.
 PDFelement removes the pain by converting paper forms and other computer files for you.

 5. Reorder and Delete Pages

 PDFelement makes it easy to re-organize your document by reordering and deleting pages.
 Simply click the Page icon, and the rest is a simple drag-and-drop affair.

 My personal take: PDFelement’s Page view makes it simple to rearrange and delete pages in your PDF file.
 The interface is intuitive and elegant.